EddieLPham/EddieLPham/README.md

     <a href= "https://suggestedname.github.io/WebsitePortfolio/"> Porfolio Website </a>

     <a href=https://github.com/SuggestedName/CNN-Dolphins/ >
-    A program using convolutional neural network to identify dolphine using pictures</a>
+    A program using convolutional neural network to identify dolphins using pictures</a>

    <a href= https://github.com/SuggestedName/CSCI6050-B1/ > Movie website using ASP.NET, SQLite, and Bootstraps</a>